shrividya-subramaniam/Sales-Forecasting/README.md

 # Supplement-Sales-Prediction
 Solution to Analytics Vidhya Job-a-thon September 2021.
-This notebook acheived 15th rank in the private leaderboard.

 ## Problem Statement
 WOMart is a leading nutrition and supplement retail chain that offers a comprehensive range of products for all your wellness and fitness needs.
 The retail chain follows a multi-channel distribution strategy with 350+ retail stores spread across 100+ cities.